- Societal role

 The Preparatory Actions in the field of sport 2009-2013 contributed to the exchange of good practices in sport, particularly at grassroots level.

-The planned Erasmus+ programme will also, from 2014, contribute to the exchange of good practices in sport, particularly at grassroots level.
+The Erasmus+ programme contributes to the exchange of good practices in sport, particularly at grassroots level.